elaisavieira/elaisavieira/README.md

 - 👋 Hi, I’m @elaisavieira
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning about front-end development and Data Analysis with Python
+- 🌱 I’m currently learning about Data Engineering.
 - 💞️ I’m looking to collaborate on some project to earn experience
 - 📫 You can to reach me by https://www.linkedin.com/in/elaisa-vieira-6949a7a9/.